apache/bigtop/README.md

 Immediately Get Started with Deployment and Smoke Testing of BigTop
 ===================================================================

-The simplest way to get a feel for how bigtop works, is to just cd into `bigtop-deploy/vm` and try out the recipes under vagrant-puppet, docker-puppet, and so on.
+The simplest way to get a feel for how bigtop works, is to just cd into `bigtop-deploy/vm` and try out the recipes under vagrant-puppet-vm, vagrant-puppet-docker, and so on.
 Each one rapidly spins up, and runs the bigtop smoke tests on, a local bigtop based big data distribution.
 Once you get the gist, you can hack around with the recipes to learn how the puppet/rpm/smoke-tests all work together, going deeper into the components you are interested in as described below.

 Quick overview of source code directories
 =========================================